-ATMs - API Guide v2.1
+ATMs — API Guide 2 min read

-The ATM API exposes a single endpoint — GET /atms — that returns the details of all ATMs managed by the LFI.
+The ATM API exposes a single endpoint — GET/atms — that returns the details of all ATMs managed by the LFI.

 Before calling the ATM API, ensure the following requirements are met:

-• Registered Application The application must be created within the Trust Framework and assigned the BDSP role as defined in Roles.
+- Registered Application — the application must be created within the Trust Framework and assigned the BDSP role as defined in Roles.

-• Valid Transport Certificate An active transport certificate must be issued and registered in the Trust Framework to establish secure mTLS communication with the LFI.
+- Valid Transport Certificate — an active transport certificate must be issued and registered in the Trust Framework to establish secure mTLS communication with the LFI.

-• Valid Signing Certificate An active signing certificate must be issued and registered in the Trust Framework for client authentication.
+- Valid Signing Certificate — an active signing certificate must be issued and registered in the Trust Framework for client authentication.

-• Understanding of Tokens & Assertions You should understand how client authentication works with private_key_jwt before calling the token endpoint.
+- Understanding of Tokens & Assertions — you should understand how client authentication works with

 The ATM API uses the OAuth 2.0 client credentials grant with scope=atm.